almeida-matheus/aws-organizations-policies/docs/aws-scp-examples.md

 ## Restrict update of critical IAM roles

-This policy restricts IAM users and roles from making changes to the specified IAM role that can be used to deny modifications of an incident response or other security auditing role.
+This policy restricts IAM users and roles from making changes to specified critical IAM roles with an exception for a admin role.

 ```json
 {